Aarya (TV series): Music

-The original score of Aarya is composed by Vishal Khurana, who previously worked with Ram Madhvani in Neerja (2016), and was co-produced by Siddhanth Madhvani.
+The original score of Aarya is composed by Vishal Khurana K, who previously worked with Ram Madhvani in Neerja (2016), and was co-produced by Siddhanth Madhvani.
 "The Bhagavad Gita Song" which is inspired from the Bhagavad Gita, was the only song featured in the series, which was sung by Siddharth Basrur, Delraaz Bunshah, Anurag Panwar, with a rap portion done by actress Virti Vaghani.
 The original soundtrack was released on 25 June 2020, through streaming platforms.
 The soundtrack features eight instrumental compositions.
 Vishal stated "The entire soundtrack of Aarya is based on an emotion of tragedy and depicts the ominous fear that is always looming around the central characters.
 The approach to the soundtrack for 'Aarya' was thematic, trying to cover a wide variety of musical styles in the different themes, yet staying within the zone of the show.
 The use of Indian ethnic instruments is to add the rooted and cultural element to the themes, but these sounds have been played around with and distorted to keep it modern and in line with the show's urban tonality."

 The thematic use of the song "Bade Achche Lage Hain", from the 1976 film Balika Vadhu, received praise from viewers.
 It was released through the official YouTube channel of Disney+ Hotstar on 5 July 2020.
 Commenting about the song, director Ram Madhvani stated in an interview with Film Companion, that "We have used the song in the script keeping in mind that Tej's (Chandrachur Singh) character loves old Hindi music.
 This song is an absolute hit with viewers of all ages for its nostalgic and sentimental value.
 It is mellifluous and brings out so many emotions, the writer-director said in a statement.We wanted to strike an emotional chord with the audience with this music and decided to make it stand out by using it in a diametrically opposite fashion to the actual scene."